Skip to content

 Things that broke

-Fix Idempotency keys, replay-safe handlers.
-Now an outage just delays the sync.
+Fix Idempotency keys, replay-safe handlers, reconciliation checks.
+Now an outage just delays the sync instead of corrupting data.

-Fix Reworked the queries and the indexes. ~40% off the critical paths.
-Not clever — just necessary.
+Fix Reworked the indexes and the queries — about 40% off median query time.
+Not clever, just necessary.

 Work